Undergraduate Course: Developmental Cognitive Neuroscience: Infancy (PSYL10136)

 ||1.
 In class feedback exercises will be used to check understanding and to develop skills (e.g. quizzes, peer feedback on essay plans/drafts).

-2. The mid-course assessment will also provide feedback as to whether students have mastered the foundational theories and empirical results in the study of infant cognitive neuroscience.
+2. While the mid-course assessment (MCQ) is summative, it will also provide feedback as to whether students have mastered the foundational theories and empirical results in the study of infant cognitive neuroscience.
 Thus, students can use their results to determine whether to allocate additional effort to this class.